-Spearmint oil has a fresh, minty aroma that’s mild and sweet enough for younger children.
+Spearmint oil has a fresh, minty aroma that is mild and has a sweetness suitable for young children.
 (Bone & Mills, 2013 – Principles and Practice of Phytotherapy).
 As a mint, it may also be antibacterial.

 Lavender oil is widely known and used for its calming and soothing properties, both on the skin and psychologically.
 It can also improve the appearance of skin damaged by the weather or age (Koulivand et al. 2013, PMID 23573142).

-Cypress oil is renowned for its antiseptic qualities, provided by the presence of camphene.
+Cypress oil is renowned for its antiseptic qualities provided by the presence of camphene.
 Tests have found that it has strong effects against many common species of bacteria (Selim et al. 2014, PMID 24890383).
-Besides this, cypress oil is cleansing and soothing, with a fresh, woody, evergreen and mildly spicy scent.
+Additionally, cypress oil is cleansing and soothing with a fresh, woody, evergreen and mildly spicy scent.

 Vitamin E (Tocopherol) – Australia